lelegard/arm-cpusysregs/kernel/README.md

 In the `apps` directory, the C++ class named `RegAccess` (files `regaccess.h` and `.cpp`) encapsulates these differences to provide a higher-level of abstraction.

+The script `extract-sreg-definitions.sh` automatically extracts and formats the `CSR_SREG_xxx` definitions of all Arm system registers, as used in `cpusysregs.h`, from a PDF file of the Arm Architecture Reference Manual.
+It is kept here for reference only.